sebdanielsson/docker-etlegacy/README.md

 ```

 ## To-Do
-- Feel free to suggest improvements
+Feel free to suggest improvements.

 ## Contribute
-All contributions are appreciated
+All contributions are appreciated.

 ## License
 MIT